Accessing the Voicemail System

 sign.
 Then choose from the following options:

-- Listen to recording.
+- Listen to the recording

 - Use recording.